ngnma/Two-tower-based-Recommender-System/README.md

-# Amazon_Recommender_System
+# Recommender System
-A Recommender System for Amazon_us_reviews
+Two tower based Recommender System

-This is a recommender system based on two tower architecture on Amazon us reviews dataset.
+These are 2 recommender systems based on two tower architecture on Amazon_us_reviews & MovieLens datasets.

 this project is not completed yet!